*We have decided to cancel the festival for this year. Thank you for your support.*

 The mission of the Health in Focus Film Festival is to improve the health of populations by pairing compelling visual stories with thoughtful discussion.
-Programming consists of three invited, feature-length films, a panel discussion, and three blocks of short films.
+Programming consists of invited, feature-length films, a panel discussion, and several blocks of short films.

 Health in Focus is a program of Population Health Exchange, the lifelong learning hub at Boston University School of Public Health.
 We provide educational programs and resources to anyone interested in adding to or furthering their population health knowledge and skills.

-Films must be less than 20 minutes in length and subject matter must fit into at least one of the following categories (please submit to the one that you feel best fits your film):
+Films must be less than 20 minutes in length and subject matter must relate to public health.
+See examples of themes below:

 Submissions must be in English or have English subtitles.
+Selected films must also provide closed captions.
 Filmmakers must hold or have cleared all rights to film content, in particular for the purpose of public screening.